PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/02-configure-projects.md

 </ItemGroup>
 ```

-> NOTE: Remove any other package reference that is not specific to the service.
+> Remove any other package reference that is not specific to the service.

-### 2.5 - The package references for `ClientLib.csproj` should be:
+The package references for `ClientLib.csproj` should be:

 ```xml
 <ItemGroup>